San Jose Los Laureles: The Shangi La of Morelos

 With a population of just over a thousand, this pretty little town is worth a visit.
 You will find a culture that hasn’t changed with time.
 Traffic is light, making it easy to walk the streets and explore.
 As you come into town, the first thing you will notice is the old church.
 After checking it out, I suggest walking around the few streets that make up the town’s perimeter and taking in the views.

 On a Pilgrimage Route

-San Jose is situated along a pilgrimage route that has been used for centuries by devotees on their way from Puebla to Chalma, a sacred site known for it’s healing miracles.
-It’s a walk of nearly 200 km or 125 miles.
-The walk, which is done on Ash Wednesday every year, crosses the mountain here on it’s way to Amatlan and beyond.
-If you like to hike, you can walk from here to Amatlan in a couple of hours, where you can either hike back or take combi’s and buses to return, or even go on to another destination.
+San Jose is situated along a pilgrimage route that has been used for centuries by devotees on their way from Puebla to Chalma, a sacred site known for its healing miracles.
+The full route is a walk of nearly 200 km or 125 miles.
+The pilgrimage, which is done on Ash Wednesday every year, crosses the mountain here on its way to Amatlan and beyond.
+For those who like to hike, you can walk from here to Amatlan in a couple of hours, where you can either hike back or take combis and buses to return, or even go on to a further destination.